Bothrops asper: Venom

 The venomous bite of B. asper has been suggested to have been a factor in the choice of certain Mayan settlements, such as Nim Li Punit, Belize Central America, where the thick jungle inhabited by these snakes was used as a defensive boundary.

 The venom of the fer-de-lance is so potent that didelphine opossums (i.e., opossums like the Virginia opossum), which are normally immune to the venom of pit vipers and rattlesnakes, are still capable of succumbing to the venom of this snake.
 This is especially the case if the opossum is not fully grown (and thus the venom is more concentrated per gram).
 Indeed, the extremely potent venom of B. asper has been suggested to have evolved as part of an evolutionary arms race between these snakes and didelphine opossums, as a defensive adaptation to prevent predation by opossums, an adaptation that allowed fer-de-lances to prey on large opossums, or both.

 Taxonomy

 This species was once regarded as a subspecies of B. atrox and can still often be confused with it.

-Predators

-Goliath birdeater spiders sometimes prey on the snake, despite it being one of the most venomous snakes in Central and South America.